department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 Eligible dependents may include your spouse.
 We recognize same-sex and common-law marriages.

-Dependents may also include your biological, step, or adopted children who are unmarried and meet at least one of the requirements listed below.
+Dependents may also include any biological, step, or adopted children you may have who are unmarried and meet at least one of the requirements listed below.

 **At least one of these must be true for a dependent child.
 The child is unmarried and:**
 - Under 18 years old, **or**